 High Court told FBD staff texts discussed policies in ‘disparaging terms’

-A High Court judge has ordered FBD Insurance to provide a fuller explanation for its delayed direction to staff to preserve documents relevant to legal proceedings over whether the insurer must pay out for losses resulting from enforced pub closures due to the Covid-19 pandemic.
+FBD Insurance must provide a fuller explanation for its delayed direction to staff to preserve documents relevant to legal proceedings over whether the insurer must pay out for losses resulting from enforced pub closures due to the Covid-19 pandemic.

 FBD Insurance personnel exchanged text messages in March and April this year in which there was discussion of the insurer’s policies in “disparaging terms”, the High Court heard this week.